aerobless/knowledge/🗃 Various Notes.md

----
-description: Various notes & links that don't have a dedicated page yet
+Various notes & links that don't have a dedicated page yet
----
 # Drone Flying

 * [Hacked firmware for DJI drones to enable FCC transmission range instead of CE range in Europe etc. (untested)](https://drone-hacks.com/)